ObPose: Leveraging Pose for Object-Centric Scene Inference and Generation in 3D: Introduction

 \section{Introduction}

 In recent years, object-centric representations have emerged as a paradigm shift in machine perception.
 Intuitively, inference or prediction tasks in down-stream applications are significantly simplified by reducing the dimensionality of the hypothesis space from raw perceptual inputs, such as pixels or point-clouds, to something more akin to a traditional state-space representation.
 While reasoning over objects rather than pixels has long been the aspiration of machine vision research, it is the ability to learn such a representation in an unsupervised, generative way that unlocks the use of large-scale, unlabelled data for this purpose.
-As a consequence, research into object-centric generative models (OCGMs) is rapidly gathering pace.
+As consequence, research into object-centric generative models (OCGMs) is rapidly gathering pace.

 Central to the success of an OCGM are the inductive biases used to encourage the decomposition of a scene into its constituent components.
 With the field still largely in its infancy, much of the work to date has confined itself to 2D scene observations to achieve both scene inference \citep[e.g.][]{eslami2016attend,burgess2019monet,greff2016tagger,greff2017neural,locatello2020object,engelcke2019genesis,engelcke2021genesis} and, in some cases, generation \citep[e.g.][]{engelcke2019genesis,engelcke2021genesis}.
 In contrast, unsupervised methods for object-centric scene decomposition operating directly on 3D inputs remain comparatively unexplored \citep{elich2022weakly,stelzner2021decomposing} -- despite the benefits due to the added information contained in the input.
 As a case in point, \citet{stelzner2021decomposing} recently established that access to 3D information significantly speeds up learning.
-Another benefit is that, for the parts of an object visible to a 3D sensor, object \emph{shape} is readily accessible and does not have to be inferred either from a single view \cite[e.g.][]{liu2019soft,kato2018neural} or from multiple views \cite[e.g.][]{yu2021unsupervised,xie2019pix2vox}.
-Here we conjecture that object shape can serve as a highly informative inductive bias for object-centric learning.
-Irregular shape can be used to discover an object's pose and pose can help to identify and locate objects in space.
+Another benefit is that, for the parts of an object visible to a 3D sensor, object \emph{shape} is readily accessible and does not have to be inferred, either from a single view \cite[e.g.][]{liu2019soft,kato2018neural} or from multiple views \cite[e.g.][]{yu2021unsupervised,xie2019pix2vox}.
+We conjecture that object shape can serve as a highly informative inductive bias for object-centric learning.
+As we elaborate below, we reason that the asymmetry of a shape can be used to discover an object's pose, and pose can help to identify and locate an object in space.